 It is important to make sure you are not being exposed to harmful substances while you are pregnant.
 Continuous exposure to toxic substances and chemicals, including cleaning solvents, lead, mercury, pesticides, and paint, can potentially harm your developing baby.
 If you are concerned about a substance you are exposed to at work, talk to your doctor to find out if it could be harming your baby.
 Your doctor and your supervisor can help determine how to minimize your risks while you are pregnant.

-If your job requires that you be on your feet for long periods, lift heavy objects, or perform physically challenging tasks, you may need to limit these activities.
+If your job requires that you be on your feet for long periods, work long hours or usual shifts, lift heavy objects, or perform physically challenging tasks, you may need to limit these activities.
+If you work more than one job, you may need to take time off.
 Stop working right away and call your doctor if you have any of these symptoms:

 To optimize your work environment during your pregnancy, consider the following strategies: